2026 Election Tracker

 Cook PVID+7

-Illinois is the sixth-largest state in the country and one of the most Democratic at the federal level, but the 2024 election delivered the largest pro-Trump swing of any Midwest state — a warning sign that even the Chicago-anchored Democratic base is not as durable as it once was.
+Illinois is the sixth-largest state in the country and one of the most Democratic at the federal level, but the 2024 election delivered the largest pro-Trump swing of any Midwest state, a warning sign that even the Chicago-anchored Democratic base is not as durable as it once was.
 The 2026 cycle is dominated by two contests: Governor J.B.
 Pritzker's re-election campaign for an unprecedented third term, and the open Senate seat created by Dick Durbin's retirement after 30 years in office.
-Both winners are likely to be Democrats, but both races have national implications — Pritzker is a 2028 Democratic presidential contender, and the Senate primary became a proxy fight over the future of the party.
-National 2028 markets and balance-of-power coverage live on the homepage.
+Both winners are likely to be Democrats, but both races have national implications, Pritzker is a 2028 Democratic presidential contender, and the Senate primary became a proxy fight over the future of the party.
+Our team here at ElectionOdds.com has all the current election odds for Illinois below.

 Governor